sgpicone/recipe-book/docs/DESIGN.md

 Application will be a MEAN stack, most likely.
 Angular 6/7? will operate as the frontend application, with ExpressJS exposing a REST API to the NodeJS backend that provides access to a mongodb datastore (probably).

 ## Viewing recipes
+At application startup, a GET REST request will be sent to the backend for retreiving summary data about all of the recipes from the datastore.
+Summary data should include only the name, description, and tags of each recipe.

 Users will be provided with a view displaying a list of available recipes.
 This list will be in a tabular format and, on larger displays, occupy (roughly) 50% of the screen.
 This table will contain the high-level metadata of each recipe, e.g. Name, description, tags.
 On large screens, when a recipe is highlighted/selected, the other (right hand) 50% of the screen will display a preview of the recipe.

 The recipe list will be paginated.